CARTAvis/carta-archived/README.md

 2. cd `your-carta-work`, execute `./CARTAvis/carta/scripts/buildcasa.sh`.

+3. After building CASA libraries, **brew unlink qt** to remove Qt 4.8 from `PATH`.
+Otherise it will find out Qt 4.8 headers and libs when building CARTA which only need Qt 5.3.2 or higher Qt.

 **CentOS 7:**

 The `buildcasa.sh` will use `yum` to install specific version of gcc, g++ compilers (4.9.2) and gfortran from casa yum repo.
 But of course you can use any installed build tools.
 Just specify the path of them into cmake flag of building casa part in `buildcasa.sh`.